 - Are there typical classes/types of planetary architectures?
 If there are different typical planet formation or evolution pathways, these may lead to the emergence of different classes of planetary architectures (e.g., planetary systems with hot jupiters).
-The presence of classes of planetary systems may be identified as clustering in the multi-dimensional parameter space that describes planetary architectures, considering the detection and selection biases. - How common are Solar System-like planetary architectures?
+The presence of classes of planetary systems may be identified as clustering in the multi-dimensional parameter space that describes planetary architectures, considering the detection and selection biases.
+Direct imaging will help identifying typical planetary architectures but will primarily provide information about the inner planetary systems. - How common are Solar System-like planetary architectures?
 The local density of the systems in the multi-dimensional parameter space that describes planetary architectures, determined at the location of the Solar System provides a measure of the occurrence rate of Solar System-like architectures.
 Furthermore, in this multi-dimensional parameter space distance-type metrics can be defined to reflect the similarity of any two planetary systems.
 Although non-unique, such metrics may be used to explore the frequency of systems as a function of distance from the Solar System to establish which nearby systems are the most similar to ours.